CrowdStrike/cloud-resource-estimator/README.md

 carry no formal support, express or implied.

 ## Questions?
-Please submit an issue or pull request and we will address the issue as quickly as possible.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) and then submit an issue or pull request.
+We will address the issue as quickly as possible.